GoogleCloudPlatform/cloud-foundation-fabric/modules/folder/README.md

 # Google Cloud Folder Module

-This module allow creation and management of sets of folders sharing a common parent, and their individual IAM bindings.
-It also allows setting a common set of organization policies on all folders.
+This module allows the creation and management of folders together with their individual IAM bindings and organization policies.

 ## Examples